The deadline for Summer Residency in 2020 has now passed.

 Please state your preferred or available dates in the application form.

 We welcome applications from artists of all disciplines and practices.
-There are spaces for four or five artists per residency month.
+There are spaces for five or six artists per residency month.
 Applications should outline a clear reason for attending SSW, demonstrating an understanding and response to the location, critical programme and/or facilities.
-We are open to international and collaborative applications.
+We warmly welcome international and collaborative applications.

 Cost: Residency costs are highly subsidised by SSW but artists pay £560 per 4 week residency.
 There are three Emerging Artist* places allocated on the Summer Residency, which are further subsidised and cost £370.

 * Emerging Artists are stipulated as: Current BA and MA Students /or BA and MA graduates within two years of leaving studies.